CTSRD-CHERI/Flute/README.md

         $ cd  builds/RV32CIUxCHERI_<CPU>_bluesim
         $ make compile simulator test isa_tests

-#### Clone submodules
-Use the following command to update submodule after cloneing the repostiory:
+The following command can be used to update submodule after cloning the `Flute`:

         $ git submodule update --init --recursive
 ----------------------------------------------------------------